Stefan1202Wa/solidworks/README.md

 # solidworks
 solidworks
-solidworks ist eine Plattform bezüglich solidworks :)
+is a platform for support and questions concerning solidworks :)